United Armenia: Nagorno-Karabakh Wars: 1988–2023

 Pro-independence members were elected in the majority to the Armenian parliament in the 1990 election.
 On 23 August 1990, the Armenian parliament passed a resolution on sovereignty.
 The tensions grew even larger after the Soviet and Azeri forces deported thousands of Armenian from Shahumyan during Operation Ring in April and May 1991.
 After the unsuccessful August Putsch, more Soviet republics declared independence.
 On 2 September 1991, the Nagorno-Karabakh Republic proclaimed independence.
 On 21 September 1991, the Armenian independence referendum was held with the overwhelming majority voting for the independence of Armenia from the Soviet Union.
 On 26 November 1991, the Azerbaijani parliament abolished the autonomy of Nagorno-Karabakh.
 On 10 December 1991, an independence referendum was held in Nagorno-Karabakh, boycotted by the Azeri minority, and gained a vote of 99% in favor of independence.

 The conflict escalated into a full-scale war with the captured Shusha by Armenian forces on 9 May 1992.
 By 1993, the Armenian forces took control over not only the originally disputed Nagorno-Karabakh, but also several districts surrounding the region.
 A ceasefire agreement was eventually signed on 5 May 1994 in Bishkek, Kyrgyzstan.
 According to Thomas de Waal, three factors contributed to the victory of the Armenian side: "Azerbaijan's political and military chaos, greater Russian support for the Armenians, and the Armenians' superior fighting skills."
-Since the 1994 ceasefire, the Armenian Nagorno-Karabakh Republic had de facto control of the territories taken over in the war.
+Since the 1994 ceasefire until 2020, the Armenian Nagorno-Karabakh Republic (later Artsakh) had de facto control of the territories taken over in the war.

 In the wake of Armenia's defeat in 2020 Nagorno-Karabakh war, Armenian forces lost control of the occupied territories around Nagorno-Karabakh, as well as Shusha and Hadrut in Nagorno-Karabakh.
-In accordance with Russian-brokered ceasefire agreement, Russian peacekeepers are deployed in the Lachin corridor connecting Armenia to Nagorno-Karabakh.
+In accordance with Russian-brokered ceasefire agreement, Russian peacekeepers were deployed in the Lachin corridor connecting Armenia to Nagorno-Karabakh.

+Following the 2023 Azerbaijani offensive in Nagorno-Karabakh from 19 to 20 September, which ended in the total defeat and collapse of Artsakh, Azerbaijan secured full control over the region.
+Unable to provide further resistance, the government of Artsakh announced its surrender and formal dissolution on 1 January 2024.
+Nearly all Armenians in the region fled into Armenia after Azerbaijan's victory.